Relations

 Honeydew does not support directly a UNION connection between entities.

-If need to connect tables A and B, create a custom SQL entity with the following sql:
+If need to connect tables A and B, create a custom SQL query source data with the following sql:

 Cross-Filtering